zenstackhq/zenstack-docs/docs/intro/prisma-crash-course.md

 npx prisma generate
 ```

-The client is generated into the `@prisma/client` package, and an be used as the following:
+The client is generated into the `@prisma/client` package and can be used as the following:

 ```ts
 import { PrismaClient } from '@prisma/client'